-With over 1,100 alumni and over 100 current students, Ross Consortium boasts the largest alumni network and the largest Consortium class of any Consortium school.
+With over 1000+ alumni, Ross Consortium boasts the largest alumni network of any Consortium school.
 Our goal is to create an endearing CGSM family bond that supports, respects, and promotes one another, while leveraging our collective strengths to further the Consortium’s mission.

 The Consortium Mission

 Consortium for Graduate Study in Management's (CGSM) mission “is to enhance diversity and inclusion in global business education and leadership by striving to reduce the significant underrepresentation of African Americans, Hispanic Americans and Native Americans in both our Member Schools’ enrollments and the ranks of global management.”

 The Student Liaisons are responsible for leading Consortium student activities at Ross and communicating with The Consortium students, staff, corporate and school representatives, and alumni.
 They play a key role in driving the Ross Consortium vision throughout the year

 Bryant is a second-year MBA student with a focus on Investment Management and Entrepreneurship, immersed in the worlds of finance and innovation.
 Currently, he proudly serves as a Consortium Liaison, bridging connections and fostering collaboration within the CGSM community at Michigan Ross.
 Additionally, he serves as the Co-President of HBSA, President of the IM Club, VP of Partnerships for EVC, and VP of Operations for First at Ross.